infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Child Safety/Child Safety.md

 A dormitory building in a childcare institution shall have at least one bathroom/shower compartment for each bedroom, with a total surface area of at least one and half sq. meters.
 A dormitory building in a childcare institution shall have at least one washing basin for each bedroom.

+[^9]• Separate accommodation for boys and girls above the age of 6 years

+• The home should have access to transport facility

+• The shelter must have sufficient space for children inclusive of stipulated number of toilets & bathing rooms as per JJ ACT 2015

+Safety equipment such as fire extinguisher should be available in the premise

+• A room must be allocated to keep the bedding of the children, locker system to keep the personal belongings of the children

+• The provision for security to guard the place, should be as per the ICPS standards

 ### For victims of trafficking [^7]

 -   Each victim shall have a separate single bed or his/her own area in a double or triple room of a suitable size, with a suitable bed and bedding, seating, storage for clothes, lockable or otherwise saffe storage ffor personal possessions, a window with sufficient light for study and other work.